SnapView icon SnapView

 • If you rename a tag in Finder, SnapView will update to match it upon reload.

-• Folder Tags are also supported in Manage View.
+• Folder Tags are also supported in Pro Layout View.

 • Right-click Navigator row -> Tag